jcoreio/react-fader/README.md

 ### `fillParent: boolean` (default: `false`)

-If truthy, `Fader` will use absolute positioning on itself and its pages to fill its parent element.
+If truthy, `Fader` will use absolute positioning to fill its parent element.

 ### `className: string`